ProjectAdam95/E-Commerce-BackEnd/README.md

 Additional Features:

 - Preview Photos: Includes a preview image/gif that demonstrate the application's output and functionality.
-Assisting with the user navigating through.
+Assisting with the user navigating through the application.
 - Directory Structure: Easy-to-navigate file structure and readm-me.md.

 ###  :file_folder: File Structure